Wallsmedia/DotNet.Logger/README.md

 </nlog>
  ```

-- Create **DotNet.NLogger.NetCore** configuration section in "appsettings.json".
+### Create **NLogLoggerSettings** configuration section in "appsettings.json".

 The **NLogLoggerSettings** section defines the Category Name "filter" and Category Name "mapper".

- The **Category Name "filter"** is used to filter in accepted category names.
-It is expected that the category name is exact match to **<logger name="...."**  in the NLog configuration.

- The **Category Name "mapper"** is used to filter in category names and map them onto new name that expected to be match to **<logger name="..."** in the NLog configuration.

 ```
 {
 "NLogLoggerSettings": {

     "IncludeScopes": true,

     "AcceptedCategoryNames": [ /* Filter of category name */
-      "ConsoleInfo",   /* category name accepted as a "NLog logger name" */ "CommonInfo",    /* category name accepted as a "NLog logger name" */ "ConsoleError",  /* category name accepted as a "NLog logger name" */ "FatalError",    /* category name accepted as a "NLog logger name" */ "BusinessError", /* category name accepted as a "NLog logger name" */ "*Error*",       /* category name contains "Error" accepted as a "NLog logger name" */ "*Info",         /* category name end with "Info" accepted as a "NLog logger name" */ "Com*",          /* category name start with "Com" accepted as a "NLog logger name" */ "*"              /* any category name  will be accepted accepted as a "NLog logger name" */ ],
+      "ConsoleInfo",   /* The category name is accepted as a "NLog logger name" */ "CommonInfo",    /* The category name is accepted as a "NLog logger name" */ "ConsoleError",  /* The category name is accepted as a "NLog logger name" */ "FatalError",    /* The category name is accepted as a "NLog logger name" */ "BusinessError", /* The category name is accepted as a "NLog logger name" */ "*Error*",       /* The category name that contains "Error" is accepted as a "NLog logger name" */ "*Info",         /* The category name that ends with "Info" is accepted as a "NLog logger name" */ "Com*",          /* The category name that starts with "Com" is accepted as a "NLog logger name" */ "*"              /* Any category name will be accepted  as a "NLog logger name" */ ],

     /* Map category name "ABC" to "NLog logger name" = "ConsoleError" */ "AcceptedAliasesCategoryNames:ABD": "ConsoleError"

-    /* Map category name end with "*Hosted" to "NLog logger name" = "ConsoleError" */ "AcceptedAliasesCategoryNames:*Hosted": "ConsoleError"
+    /* Map category name that ends with "*Hosted" to "NLog logger name" = "ConsoleError" */ "AcceptedAliasesCategoryNames:*Hosted": "ConsoleError"

-    /* Map category name start with "Microsoft.AspNetCore*" to "NLog logger name" = "ConsoleError" */ "AcceptedAliasesCategoryNames:Microsoft.AspNetCore*": "ConsoleError"
+    /* Map category name that starts with "Microsoft.AspNetCore*" to "NLog logger name" = "ConsoleError" */ "AcceptedAliasesCategoryNames:Microsoft.AspNetCore*": "ConsoleError"

-    /* Map category name contains "*AspNetCore*" to "NLog logger name" = "ConsoleError"*/ "AcceptedAliasesCategoryNames:*AspNetCore*": "ConsoleError"
+    /* Map category name that contains "*AspNetCore*" to "NLog logger name" = "ConsoleError"*/ "AcceptedAliasesCategoryNames:*AspNetCore*": "ConsoleError"

     /* Map any category  to "NLog logger name" = "ConsoleError" */